cakh/llm-ur-control/README.md

    - Open RViz and ensure that you can move the robot using the interactive marker.
    - Use _Plan & Execute_ in Rviz to execute robot motion.
    - If this step does not work, check whether the _scaled_joint_trajectory_controller_ is active.
-   - Without the robot (simulated or real) being successfully controlled in this step, the agent will not be able to execute any motion commands.
+   - Without the robot (simulated or real) being successfully controlled in this step, the agent will probably not be able to execute motion commands.

 3. **Start the services for ur_agent**
    - Launch the services for the ur_agent by running: